COS420-Fall24/Team-F/README.md

 Statement 2:

-- It is hard to understand people's emotions over texts
-- People can interpret the other person's emotions wrongly when they receive a text
-- Some communication platforms use shorthand tone indicators to express emotions
-- These tone indicators are commonly misremembered and misunderstood
-- How can we help people communicate their emotions online?
+In text-based communication, it is often difficult to understand the emotions of the person sending the message, leading to frequent misinterpretation.
+When emotions are misunderstood, it can cause confusion, frustration, or even damage relationships.
+Accurately conveying emotion fosters better communication and understanding between individuals.
+Some platforms attempt to address this issue with shorthand tone indicators, such as "/s" for sarcasm or "/j" for joking, but these are often unclear to readers or inconsistently used and remembered due to lack of standardization across platforms.
+For example, a sender might use "/s" in one context, but the recipient may be unfamiliar with the notation, leading to miscommunication.
+Additionally, questions arise of how to improve emotional clarity.
+How can senders better express their emotions online, particularly in text-based formats?
+How can platforms facilitate clearer emotional understanding to prevent miscommunication and enhance the quality of conversations?